Liontown Resources (ASX:LTR): From riches to rags, now back to riches again? Here’s what 2026 holds

 And barely 3 months after signing a commitment letter and credit approved term sheet for a $760m debt financing package, the company was sent back to the drawing board and eventually negotiated a smaller A$550m facility.
 This syndicate includes CBA, NAB, Societie Generale, Export Finance Australia and the Clean Energy Finance Corporation.
 HSBC, Westpac and ANZ were originally part of the syndicate but withdrew.

-Liontown has also been impacted by rising inflation.
+Liontown had also been impacted by rising inflation.
 A shortage of contractors and input shortages led to the capital costs blowing out.
 Kathleen Valley had been estimated to cost $240.5m in late 2019.
 This rose to $325m in 2020, $473m in November 2021 and then $545m in mid-2022.
 The final ‘upgrade’ was to $895m in January 2023.
 At the time, investors didn’t care that much because they believed it would pay for itself quickly given lithium prices at the time.
 Not so much now.
 CEO Tony Ottaviano openly called for government support in the form of royalty relief.

-Production is underway
+Production is underway and the first year went well

 But what about the lithium price?